-The good thing was that it forced us to think hard about lots of things and already there has been a positive in that we realised that we didn’t really need a ‘sensible’ car any more so have taken the plunge and bought Rose instead.
+The good thing was that it forced us to think hard about lots of things and already there has been a positive in that we realised that we didn’t really need a ‘sensible’ car any more so have taken the plunge and bought Fifi instead.

 I know she probably isn’t the most obvious choice, but she’s French, an icon, a dream come true and actually we think she will be quite practical when it comes to what we’ll be using her for.

 That said, there is first of all the minor fact that we need to get her to Provence first.
 We considered putting her on a trailer to get her down, but somehow that didn’t feel right, so in May are planning to drive her down over a few days, taking it easy and coaxing her along the main N roads from Caen to Apt, quite a trip for her and I have a feeling us too.

 It will be ‘interesting’, an experience we haven’t had to date, something to be enjoyed and added to life’s rich tapestry, that has become so much more complex and colourful in recent years.
 If all goes well we should arrive after a few days of gentle driving….

 If it doesn’t go well then we’ll arrive rather more quickly on the back of a tow truck, but if we don’t try to do it, we’ll regret missing the chance.

 Then onto the next ‘interesting’ thing, our plan to cycle to Provence a month later.
 Leaving Exeter in early June and aiming to cycle down through western France, visiting old haunts on the way, passing through The Dordogne, before finally cutting across back towards Apt.